Residence Director Frequently Asked Questions

 How difficult is it to balance the RD position with a graduate program?

-RDs are limited to taking 6-credits per semester and 3 credits each summer term.
+Ideally, RDs are limited to taking 6-credits per semester and 3 credits each summer term, but additional credits may be discussed.
 Most graduate classes meet in the late afternoon or early evening on a weekly basis.

 Graduate programs often include internship experiences with specific requirements (i.e. hours, location, legnth).
 RDs are responsible for communicating their plan of work with their supervisor to assist in balancing employment and in/out of classroom work.
 All students are assigned an academic advisor to work with at the start of their program.